Batztoutai with Memorial Gadgets: Recordings

 The album samples many electroacoustic / modern classical works by artists including François Bayle, Conlon Nancarrow, Ivo Malec, and Luc Ferrari.
 "Junk Dahkini" samples the Rendlesham UFO tape, also used on Pornoise/1kg.

 Full-length versions of "Anus Anvil Anxiety", "Mortegage", and "Batztoutai" were later released in the Merzbox, along with an unreleased track from the sessions.
-Alternate mixes and outtakes were release in 2019 on the albums Batztoutai Mix and Jinrinkinmouzui.
+Alternate mixes and outtakes were released in 2019 on the albums Batztoutai Mix and Jinrinkinmouzui.

 The tracks "Semykyoku", "Anus Anvil Anxiety" and "Mortegage" from the original release are missing from the remix.
 "Intermission" is a short excerpt of "Dahkini Disko" from the original.

 The material on Loop Panic Limited is primarily taken from the then-unreleased Agni Hotra.
 "Industrial Pollusion 2" is a version of "3 Types of Industrial Pollusion", included on the reissue of Antimonument.
 The album title might be a reference to the underground publisher Loompanics Unlimited.

 The track "Fireploof Enema 1" was used on Russell Haswell's track "Micromedley" on the Merzbow remix album Scumtron.